haruse23/WOS-File-Redirector/README.md

 # WOS-File-Redirector
 Spider-Man: Web of Shadows File Redirector

-Inject the compiled DLL using any method you want, like using Injector as Extreme Injector, or using an ASI Loader.
+Inject the compiled DLL using any method you want, like usinga DLL Injector as Extreme Injector, or using an ASI Loader.

 Create a Folder called RedirectorTest and place your replacement files in it.
 What matters most is the file hash (in Little Endian Order) and the file component.